shogunxam/ESP32_BLETracker/README.md

 # Home Assistant integration
 This is a simple example of a package to manage a Nut Traker device.<br>
+A more complex example combining more BLETrackes can be found inside the Doc folder.<br>
 ![Alt text](/image.png?raw=true "Screenshot")
 ```
 ###################################################